auth0/docs/articles/security/blacklisting-attributes.md

 - Only [root fields](/users/references/user-profile-structure#attributes) (such as `user.name` or `user.email`) can be blacklisted
 - When you blacklist attributes, they will be still be available via rules and outgoing tokens.
 However, if any of the following apply, the blacklist attributes will **not** be included in tokens:
-  - You have enabled multi-factor authentication
+  - You have enabled <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>
   - You have performed a redirect via rules
   - Your app is using delegation (and you haven't set `scope = passthrough`)
   - Your app is using impersonation
   - You have enabled the **Use Auth0 instead of the IdP to do Single Sign On** setting
-- For SAMLP connections, if you enable Debug mode, your logs will contain information on the blacklisted attributes
+- For <dfn data-key="security-assertion-markup-language">SAMLP</dfn> connections, if you enable Debug mode, your logs will contain information on the blacklisted attributes

 :::panel Working around the limitations
 If any of these limitations are unacceptable, you can write a [rule](/rules) to encrypt the data and have the data persist to the `user.app_metadata` object.